v420v/ibu/README.md

 - No `break`, `continue` stmt.
 Use `goto`
 - Allows `13 <= age < 20` instead of `13 <= age && age < 20`
 - Variable length args `func(...)` can be accessed with built-in variables `argc i64` and `argv *i64`
+- The compiler is written in itself
-- Default function args.
-Default args don't have to be on the end.
-(WIP)
+- Default args don't have to be on the end (WIP)

 ```go
 #include "std.ibu"